 I spent an entire afternoon there drooling over books of every kind.
 If Asian Art interests you, then check out their web site and sign up for their email notifications of sales and new publications.
 Paragon Book Gallery has the most comprehensive source of Asian Art books I have ever seen.

-Wood Shingles and Steel Frame
+Wood and Steel Together

 This residential building around the corner on Baker Street between Pine and California was built about 25 years ago.
 Garage doors usually demand a relatively wide opening that needs to be supported by an overhead beam.
 Here the architect solved two problems using a steel frame.
 It supports the garage door opening and also provides lateral stability to the building to resist earthquakes.